The Lockheed L-188 Electra

 The Lockheed L188 Electra has the distinction of being the only large American turboprop airliner.
 An excellent aircraft, the Electra was beset by unfortunate and severe structural problems, and then was surpassed by rapid improvements in pure jet aircraft.
 The Electra was first developed in response to an American Airlines request for a medium-size short-haul airliner for US inter-city routes.
 However, Eastern wanted a larger plane, and negotiations led to the development of the final Electra specs.
 American and Eastern placed the first orders (for 35 and 40 planes, respectively), and American received the first Electra on December, 1958 (although it could not fly the first service due to a strike, and Eastern was left with this honor).
 The orders came rapidly then, from many US and Asian operators, as well as KLM in Europe.

 However; two Electras were found to have broken up in flight (they crashed in 1959 and 1960), and a structural fault was suspected.
 After a speed limit was imposed, Lockheed began looking for the answer, which it found in the phrase "whirl mode".
 If damaged, the engine mountings developed a harmonic with the wing when a whirl mode oscillation was generated, and this eventually tore the wing off the aircraft.
 The fix was not cheap, but it was effective.
 However, by then the Electra's reputation was tarnished, and many airlines shied away from the plane - only 26 more were sold.
 The existing Electras continued to boast excellent reliability and economics, and were not replaced until modern short-range jets became available.
-The Electras were then sold to other airlines or converted to freighters, and many are still flying today.
+The Electras were then sold to other airlines or converted to freighters, and several are still flying today.
 The virtues of the Electra were not ignored by the military, since it was developed into the US Navy's highly successful P-3 Orion and other subchasers.

 Click on the image to download the plane.

-FSX/FS2004 Pacific Southwest Airlines L-188 Electra.
-Bill Schulz has painted JR Lucariny's Electra into the colors of PSA.
+PSA L-188 Electra FS2004 Pacific Southwest Airlines L-188 Electra Base Pack.
+This new base pack features updated flight dynamics from FSAviator, Updated Kevin Trinkle panel, and 6 aircraft (the L-188A and L-188C, each for Libnardo Guzman's, Chris Buff's and JR Lucariny's models).
+For the other liveries see the aircraft below.
+Bill Schulz has painted JR Lucariny's L-188C Electra into the colors of PSA.
 This one is painted into the early paint scheme, before rebuilding by Lockheed (thus no "Super" Electra titles).
 These Electras replaced the DC-4's on PSA's routes up and down California, and allowed them to out-compete other airlines (until Western got its own Electras!).
 Check out those beautiful nacelle textures - they were done from real photos - thanks!!
-Also requires the base RAA file.
-Last updated on 6/11/07.
-FS2002 version.
-You will also need to download Chris' Zantop Electra file and the PSA Orange version (use that MDL file).
-Last updated on 11/4/03.
-FS2000 version by Kevin Trinkle.
-Last updated on 6/11/00
+You will also need to download the JR Lucariny model file or the improved payware version.
+The CV-580 Base Pack must be downloaded and installed to get the sound package.
+Last updated on 8/30/17.

-FS2004 PSA L-188 Electra.
+PSA FS2004 PSA L-188 Electra (in base pack above).
+Bill Schulz painted Chris Buff's L-188A Electra into these bright colors.
 After PSA painted the Electras in the pink scheme they decided that they needed a new image, and the Electras were later painted into this bright orange "Catch Our Smile" paint scheme, complete with the smile painted under the nose.
-Last updated on 8/25/05.
-You will also need to download Chris' Zantop Electra file.
-FS2000 version by Kevin Trinkle.
-Last updated on 6/11/00.
+Pink versionFSX Version painted by Fabio Cabral, includes pink version..
+Requires the KBT Base Pack and the Fix.

-FS2000 Western Air Lines L-188 Electra.
-Kevin has also painted the PSA competitor's Electra, Western.
+WesternFS2004 Western Air Lines 1959 L-188 Electra (in base pack above).
+Frank Gonzalez has painted the JR Lucariny L-188A Electra into the colors of PSA competitor's Electra, Western.
 In this beautiful paint job they flew the medium and short hauls for the airline, and were later painted into the "jet age" scheme.
-Thanks Kevin for all the Electras!
-Last updated on 6/11/00.